1974 Australian referendum (Local Government Bodies)

-The Constitution Alteration (Local Government Bodies) Bill 1974, was an unsuccessful proposal to alter the Australian Constitution to allow the Commonwealth to grant financial assistance to local government bodies, and to borrow money on their behalf.
+The Constitution Alteration (Local Government Bodies) Bill 1974 was an unsuccessful proposal to alter the Commonwealth of Australia Constitution Act 1901 as Proclaimed and Gazetted to allow the Commonwealth to grant financial assistance to local government bodies, and to borrow money on their behalf.
 It was put to voters for approval in a referendum held on 18 May 1974.

 Question

 Proposed law entitled "An Act to alter the Constitution to enable the Commonwealth to borrow money for, and to grant financial assistance to, local government bodies".

 Do you approve the proposed law?

 The proposal was to insert into section 51 that the Parliament have power to make laws with respect to: